 Wilderness Motorhomes Ltd Privacy Policy

-1. Purpose of this privacy policy
+1. Definitions in and Purpose of this privacy policy

-For the purposes of this privacy policy the terms “user,” “customer”, “you” and “your” are meant to refer to the individuals about whom we may collect data.
+For the purposes of this privacy policy, the terms “user,” “customer”, “you”, and “your” are meant to refer to the individuals about whom we may collect data.

 2. Who we are